piotrvish/piotrvish.github.io/README.md

 ## Hi there 👋

+I'm Piotr, a graphic designer and artist from Geneva, Switzerland 🐣 This is my personal portfolio project, where I test my ideas and stuff.
+You're welcome to check out on what I'm working or just pass by and say "hello" if you wish 💫
 <!--
 **piotrvish/piotrvish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.